moonbeam-foundation/xcm-sdk/mkdocs/docs/contribute.md

 Follow these steps:

 1. Open the `xcm-sdk/packages/config/src/assets.ts` file
 2. Create a new variable for your asset.
-You'll need to create an `Asset` object, providing the `key` and `originSymbol` of the asset
+You'll need to create an [Asset Object](./reference/interfaces.md#the-asset-object), providing the `key` and `originSymbol` of the asset

    ```ts
    export const INSERT_ASSET_NAME = new Asset({